About Peter

 Peter's Books

-He also wrote the acclaimed The Secret Life of Special Advisers, a hilarious memoir about his time working in government, lifting the lid on the much-misunderstood world of government ministerial advisers.
+He also wrote the acclaimed bestseller The Secret Life of Special Advisers, a hilarious memoir about his time working in government, lifting the lid on the much-misunderstood world of government ministerial advisers.

 Politics